Student Achievement Data

 |Period||Number of Graduates||Percent Employed|

-The pass rate results on the PRAXIS Examination by the distance learning students are seen on the second table.
+The pass rate results on the PRAXIS Examination by the Distance Learning Program are seen on the second table.
 This national examination is used by the distance learning students to qualify for professional certification by the American Speech-Language-Hearing Association and to qualify for licensure to practice in each state.

 |Period||Number of Students Taking Exam||Number of Students Who Passed||Pass Rate|

 The final table shows the program completion rate for students in the distance learning cohorts for the past three years.
 The expected time to completion for the degree is with each student’s cohort.
 The program of study for a cohort is 36 months in duration.
 Students in the distance learning program are required to take all of their classes and clinical practica with their assigned cohort.
 The three-year average pertains to the average completion rate in the three most recent years.

 |Period||Completed Within Time||Completed Later||Not Completed||Percentage Completed|